LAST UPDATED ON

 Well, I want to share with you my all time favorite sauce, the traditional Portuguese Peri Peri Sauce (also known as Piri Piri sauce).
-We are talking spicy sauce today for a Peri Peri Chicken recipe.
+We are talking spicy sauce today for crispy skin, oven baked Peri Peri Chicken Thighs recipe.

 We absolutely love their signature restaurant sauce.
 It is not the same story with the Peri Peri sauce you can buy in bottles from supermarkets.
 It lacks flavor, punch and texture, my opinion.
 Quite disappointing ….